IBM-Bluemix-Docs/mass-data-migration/faqs.md

 Use the [{{site.data.keyword.cloud_notm}} console ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://{DomainName}/catalog/){:new_window} to submit your request.
 When your request is approved and processed, the next available device or devices are configured and sent to you based on your network and shipping information.

-## Why use {{site.data.keyword.mdms_short}}?
-{: faq}

-{{site.data.keyword.mdms_short}} devices are equipped to perform in nearly any environment from data centers and offices to remote locations, warehouses, and ships. {{site.data.keyword.mdms_short}} is also an alternative if over-the-network data transfer options are cost-prohibitive, too slow, or unavailable.

 ## Who should use {{site.data.keyword.mdms_short}}?
 {: faq}